AndrewSerie/HumanFactors4-5/README.md

 ## Assignment 4
   - Prototyping tool: [AdobeXD](https://www.adobe.com/products/xd.html)
+  - `iOS12-XD/UI Elements/UIElements+DesignTemplates+Guides-iPad.xd` contains the xd file for all ui elements on iPads
   > Note: AdobeXD does not allow for collaborations.
 After your done editing the XD file, make sure to push it to github so others can work on it.

 ## Assignment 5